qgis/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 -------------------------------------------------------------------------------

 We want now to mask the black part of lines using black only planes that represent the ``points`` layer.
-For the sake of visibility, you can switch off ``polys`` visibility.
+For the sake of visibility, you can switch off ``polys`` layer visibility.

 .. admonition:: Solution
    :class: dropdown